Thermal low: Role in the monsoon regime

 Monsoons are caused by the larger amplitude of the seasonal cycle of land temperature compared to that of nearby oceans.
 That differential warming happens because heat in the ocean is mixed vertically through a "mixed layer" that may be fifty meters deep, due to the action of wind and buoyancy-generated turbulence, whereas the land surface conducts heat slowly, with the seasonal signal penetrating perhaps a meter or so.
 Additionally, the specific heat capacity of liquid water is significantly higher than that of most materials that make up land.
 Together, those factors mean that the heat capacity of the layer involved in the seasonal cycle is much larger over the oceans than over land, meaning that the air over the land warms faster and reaches a higher temperature than the air over the ocean.
 The hot air over the land tends to rise, creating an area of low pressure.
 That creates a steady wind blowing toward the land, bringing the moist near-surface ocean air with it.
 Similar rainfall is caused by the moist ocean air being lifted upwards by mountains, surface heating, convergence at the surface, divergence aloft, or from storm-produced outflows at the surface.
-However the lifting occurs, the air cools due expansion in lower pressure, which in turn produces condensation.
+However when the lifting occurs, the air cools due expansion in lower pressure, which in turn produces condensation.

 In winter, the land cools off quickly, but the ocean retains its heat longer due to its higher specific heat.
 The hot air over the ocean rises, creating a low pressure area and a breeze from land to ocean while a large area of drying high pressure is formed over the land, increased by wintertime cooling.
 Monsoons are similar to sea and land breezes, a term usually referring to the localized, diurnal (daily) cycle of circulation near coastlines everywhere, but they are much larger in scale, much stronger, and seasonal.